-One effective use of segmentation is practicing the 80/20 rule.
-This means sending emails to your engaged list 80% of the time and to your unengaged list 20% of the time.
-Your engaged list includes subscribers that frequently interact with email campaigns, and your unengaged list is composed of subscribers who may have once been active but no longer engage with your emails.
 Typically, a good threshold is that when a customer is unengaged for 3 months they fall into the unengaged segment.
 The goal is to move your unengaged segment back into the engaged category.
 This is important since 2-3% of subscribers become unengaged each month.
-Some effective subject lines to try to re-engage customers could be “Last chance to hear from us” or “Would you still like our emails?”.

 Another effective way to segment is based on average order value or AOV.
 Customers with higher and lower AOVs have different needs, and customizing messaging based on this is a great way to reach your customers where they are.
 While customers with a lower AOV are more responsive to a minimum spend for a discount or free shipping, customers with a higher AOV prefer exclusive content, express shipping, or surprises in packages that make them feel valued.

-2. Tell a story
+3. Tell a story with value-adding content

 Try including behind-the-scenes content in your email, adding lifestyle images instead of product images, or including a personal video to create a personal connection in your email.
-You could even include a photo of the business’ owner or founder with a quote or personal story to make it even more personal.
+You could even include a photo of the businesses owner or founder with a quote or personal story to make it even more personal.

-3. Use effective subject lines
+4. Use effective subject lines

 Subject lines are the first part of your email that your customer sees, so it’s crucial that your subject lines are effective.

 This will show you which approach is more effective.
-Some things to consider when testing subject lines are including emojis, using the subscriber’s name, including a limited time offer, or asking a question.
+Some things to consider when testing subject lines are including emojis, using the subscriber’s name, including a limited-time offer, or asking a question.
 Use A/B testing to see what engages your customers the most and to improve your email open rates.

 You know how to test your subject lines now, but how about writing them in the first place?
 Creating email subject lines can be tricky, so here are a few other things to consider.